ameslady/tiny-app/README.md

 # To-Do

 * Update res.status errors to redirect to an error template
-* Use cookie.session for registration/login functionality
+* Use cookie.session for registration/login functionality (better security)
 * use bycrypt for password security
+* move functions into helpers file and import
+* make tinyapp pretty

 # Questions